GeoMOER/geoAI/docs/units/_unit03/unit03-04_EX_FFS.md

   caption: "Image: manfredrichter via [pixabay.com](https://pixabay.com/de/photos/%C3%A4pfel-streuobst-obstbaum-apfelbaum-3684775/)"

 ---
-Spatial prediction, right this time!

-We will once again predict orchard meadows in Hesse.
-You can use the same prepared and balanced dataset as in the last exercise.
+In this exercise, we will predict buildings in the southern part of Marburg once again.
+This time, however, it will be a spatial prediction done right -- which is to say that the results will not be spatially autocorrelated and much more robust!
+You can use the same dataset that we prepared and balanced in the previous exercise.

-You can read your extracted data in the same manner as before.
-But now we also need to define the column that contains information about which row belongs to which polygon (Polygon ID).
+You can import your extracted data in the same manner as before.
+In this case, we also need to define the column that contains information about which row belongs to which polygon (Polygon ID).

 ```r
 training =  readRDS(file.path(envrmt$path_model_training_data, "extr_train.RDS"))

 training = na.omit(training)
 training$class <- as.factor(training$class)

 # random forest
 predictors = training[,3:10]
 response = training[,"class"]
 ```

-## Leave-Location-out Cross-Validation
+## Leave-Location-Out Cross-Validation

-Use a Leave-location-Out cross-validation as spatial cross-validation.
-For this purpose, the pixels of all polygons are separated into folds, with the function CreateSpacetimeFolds, using their ID.
+Use a Leave-Location-Out Cross-Validation as a spatial cross-validation technique.
+For this purpose, the function `CreateSpacetimeFolds` separates the pixels of every polygon into folds, based on their ID.

 ```r
 # leave location out cross-validation